DaudCloud-sudo/AWS-Compute-Labs/README.md

 # AWS Compute LABS

-# Deploying Employee Directory Application to EC2
+## Deploying Employee Directory Application to EC2

-This project demonstrates how to deploy a simple Employee Directory application to an Amazon EC2 instance using a user data script.
+This lab demonstrates how to deploy a simple Employee Directory application to an Amazon EC2 instance using a user data script.
 The steps are part of an AWS SAA preparation course lab.

 ## Prerequisites